ShZil/network-utilities/Scanner/README.md

 [18:51] I don't want to clutter the main GUI thread(s) with code, because that would make them not respond.
 So, I shifted the importing and exporting code to separate threads.

+[19:22] Cannot change screens from outside the main kivy thread.
+I tried to figure out a simple solution to this:
+- Remove ViewScreen and put the info on KnowScreen?
+- Print the information as a popup?
+- Creating a loop in the main kivy threads that waits for an event?
+I decided:
+- Just move the `state.screen("View")` outside of the thread.

 [19:24] Print the running threads, not only at regular intervals (`exe.py: keep_resolving_storage`), but also upon termination of the application.